 Subsequently, a hearing on the motion for execution was set on June 5, 2017.
 In the said hearing, STI ESG reiterated that it is amenable to reinstating complainant but as a Part-time Full Load faculty member.
 Complainant countered that she is not interested in reinstatement but would rather be paid her backwages and separation pay.
 When asked for how much is she willing to settle the matter amicably, she insisted that she be paid the total amount of her backwages and separation pay.
 When asked if STI ESG has any counter-offer on the payment of backwages and separation pay, STI ESG manifested that it already filed its opposition thereto and that there is still a need for the official computation of the same.
-At that point, the hearing officer showed STI ESG a computation of the backwages which amounted to P0.5 million.
-STI ESG then manifested that it will bring the matter to STI ESG's opposition.
+At that point, the hearing officer showed STI ESG a computation of the backwages which amounted to ₱0.5 million.
+STI ESG then manifested that it will bring the matter to management.
+On the part of the complainant, she manifested that she will file her reply to STI ESG's opposition.
 The hearing officer then said that upon submission of said reply, the motion for execution is deemed submitted for resolution.